ArlandMv/IPIngenieria-ng20-TailwindV4-CI-AI-n8n/blueprint.md

 # Project Overview

-[Provide a concise overview of the project's purpose and capabilities.]
 This project is a landing page for IPIngeniería.net, a company offering services related to IT, Software Development, Artificial Intelligence and consulting for those 3 services.
 The landing page is designed for small and medium-sized enterprises (PYMEs) in Latin America.
-The page highlights the company's offerings, the problems they solve, their work process, customer testimonials, support plans, and contact information.
+The page highlights the company's offerings, the problems they solve, their work process, customer testimonials, support plans, and contact form for users to request more information.

 # Implemented Features

-[Detail the style, design, and features implemented so far.]
-style:
-design:
+Style: Tailwind CSS  <!--light/dark mode-->
+Design: SPA Single Page Application
-features: Contact Form.
+Features: Contact Form.

 The landing page currently includes the following sections, styled with Tailwind CSS: